 Throughout the weeks the principal players of the orchestra were giving master classes to the young aspiring musicians of Puerto Rico at each city we performed in.

 On the odd off day, we visited beaches throughout the territory of Puerto Rico.
 There was a gorgeous surfing resort town called Rincón where we saw some super interesting waves.
 Some of us rented paddle boards, enjoyed the beach, and enjoyed the local dives.
 The visit inspired me to think I may want to move here for part of the year.

-The NYO Canada residency will begin on June 17, 2018, and will finish in mid-August.
+The NYO Canada residency will begin on June 18th and will finish in mid-July.
 As in previous years, our Summer Institute will take place at Wilfrid Laurier University.

 For more than fifty years, NYO Canada has enjoyed an iconic reputation as Canada’s orchestral finishing school, providing the most comprehensive and in-depth training program available to our country’s best young classical musicians.

 Repertoire Brahms: Rhapsody in G Minor for piano solo, Op.
 79 No. 2 (1879) Chiel Meijering: Follow the whisper, Part 4. twists and turns for bassoon and piano (2018, premiere) Chiel Meijering: Humble Mumble (2012/18)* Chiel Meijering: Winds of Change (1987/18)* Prokofiev: Sonata No. 3 in A Minor for piano solo, Op.
 28 (1907/17) Chiel Meijering: Fading Memories (2015/18)* Chiel Meijering: When the Soul Dies (2015/18)* Gershwin: Three Preludes for piano solo (1926)*

 *Premiere of revised version for bassoon and piano

 Listen to recordings from this performance: